LLM Reference

 The capability footprint differs most on vision: Qwen3-Max, multimodal input: Qwen3-Max, function calling: Qwen3-Max, tool use: Qwen3-Max, and structured outputs: Qwen3-Max.
 Both models share the core language-model surface, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Nano Banana (Gemini 2.5 Flash Image) lists $0.3/1M input and $30/1M output tokens, while Qwen3-Max lists $0.78/1M input and $3.9/1M output tokens on the cheapest tracked provider.
+For cost, Nano Banana (Gemini 2.5 Flash Image) lists $0.30/1M input and $30/1M output tokens on the cheapest tracked provider, while Qwen3-Max lists tiered pricing: 0-32,001t is $1.20/1M input and $6/1M output; 0-128,001t is $2.40/1M input and $12/1M output; 128,001t+ is $3/1M input and $15/1M output.
 A 70/30 input-output blend puts Qwen3-Max lower by about $7.49 per million blended tokens.
-Availability is 3 providers versus 1, so concentration risk also matters.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 4 providers versus 3, so concentration risk also matters.

 Choose Nano Banana (Gemini 2.5 Flash Image) when provider fit, lower input-token cost, and broader provider choice are central to the workload.
 Choose Qwen3-Max when long-context analysis and larger context windows are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ